 You Can’t Whiten a Crown or Implant

-Synthetic teeth can’t be whitened, and the only way to address staining or discoloration is to have the tooth replaced.
+According to the American Dental Association, synthetic teeth can’t be whitened, and the only way to address staining or discoloration is to have the tooth replaced.
 If you are considering implants or veneers, consider having your teeth whitened first, as you won’t be able to address discoloration after your procedure has been completed.

+These days, it’s easy to get powerful professional whitening treatments that fit your budget.
 At Gentle Dental, our staff is ready to provide you with the information you need to make a decision about whitening services.
 One of our cosmetic dentists can review your case and provide you with a variety of options for improving your smile.
 Our office staff will work with you to make sure you can get the dental care you deserve at a price you can afford.
 We accept major credit cards and financing programs are available.

 As is true of most things health-related, prevention is always preferable to treatment.
-You can prevent tooth discoloration and staining by regularly brushing and flossing, avoiding smoking, limiting consumption of beverages that stain teeth (such as tea, coffee, and wine), and getting regular professional cleanings.
+You can prevent tooth discoloration and staining by regularly brushing and flossing, avoiding smoking, limiting the consumption of beverages that stain teeth (such as tea, coffee, and wine), and getting regular professional cleanings.

 If your teeth are already discolored, however, it’s a good idea to speak with one of Gentle Dental’s experienced cosmetic dentists.
 Our professionals can evaluate your teeth and make recommendations regarding improving their appearance.
 Our staff is also happy to assist you with understanding treatment options and managing costs.
-You can find the Gentle Dental office closest to you, here.
+You can find the Gentle Dental office closest to you here.